Seth McFarlane’s Million Ways to Parody the West…

 A Million Ways To Die In The West Official Red Band Trailer #1 (2014) – Seth MacFarlane Movie HD, MovieClips Trailers, www,youtube.com

 This post was added to Thoughts All Sorts The Great Western blogathon Other reviews with this cast include Seth McFarlane in Ted.
-A cameo is mentioned in my 5 Amazing Cameos post.
 Amanda Seyfried stars in my posts on Mamma Mia and the sequel’s trailer Mamma Mia Here We Go Again.
-Other cameos star in Deadpool and the trailer review for Deadpool 2.
-Another appears in my post for Django Unchained.
-And another cameo stars in my 5 Singing Film Actors and Down with Love posts HERE and HERE.
+Cameos star in 5 Amazing Cameos, Deadpool, Deadpool 2.
+Django Unchained, 5 Singing Film Actors and Down with Love posts HERE and HERE.
 Giovanni Ribsi also stars in Ted and Lost in Translation.